-- a) Where contamination at the project site has been verified, a hazardous materials contingency plan shall be submitted for County review and approval during permit review.
-The permittee, their employees, and any contractors shall abide by and implement the plan during any construction activities involving ground disturbance. - b) Permit applications proposing work requiring demolition shall include a survey for the presence of hazardous building materials.
+- a) Where (i) contamination at the project site has been verified, or (ii) new ground disturbance is proposed on a property previously developed with an industrial or heavy commercial use, a hazardous materials contingency plan shall be submitted for County review and approval during permit review, in consultation with Humboldt County Division of Environmental Health, North Coast Regional Water Ouality Control Board, and California Department of Toxic Substances Control, as applicable.
+The permittee, their employees, and any contractors shall abide by and implement the plan during any construction activities involving ground disturbance.
+The plan shall describe the necessary actions that would be taken if evidence of contaminated soil or groundwater is encountered during construction.
+The contingency plan shall identify conditions that could indicate potential hazardous materials contamination, including soil discoloration, petroleum or chemical odors, and presence of USTs or buried building material.
+The plan shall include the provision that if, at any time during constructing the project, evidence of soil and/or groundwater contamination with hazardous material is encountered, construction shall immediately cease and the County shall be contacted per subsection(c) below. - b) Permit applications proposing work requiring demolition shall include a survey for the presence of hazardous building materials.
 ESA(s) shall provide recommendations for treatment of these materials during demolition as well as their disposal. - c) If at any time during construction, evidence of soil and/or groundwater contamination with hazardous material is encountered, the project applicant shall immediately halt construction and contact Humboldt County Division of Environmental Health.
 Work shall not recommence until the discovery has been assessed/treated appropriately to the satisfaction of Humboldt County Division of Environmental Health, North Coast Regional Water Quality Control Board, and California Department of Toxic Substances Control (as applicable).
 This may include soil or groundwater sampling and remediation if potentially hazardous materials are detected above threshold levels.

-55.4.12.1.12 Stormwater Management
+55.4.12.1.12 Performance Standard for Stormwater Management (FEIR mitigation measure 3.8-4)

 Projects shall include a plan detailing stormwater management for the property, including the location, capacity, and operation of all existing and proposed drainage facilities and features.
 The plan shall describe current drainage conditions and include analysis of any proposed alteration of on-site and off-site drainage flows.
-The plan shall prescribe measures to ensure that the project will retain pre-project drainage conditions, and in particular that there will be no net increase in the volume of stormwater runoff from the property.
+The plan shall prescribe measures to ensure that the project will retain or improve pre-project drainage conditions, and in particular that there will be no net increase in the volume of stormwater runoff from the property.
 These measures shall be incorporated into the project design, subject to County review and approval during permit review.
 The plan shall specify maintenance intervals for all drainage improvements, which shall be observed for the lifetime of the permit.

-55.4.12.1.13 Management of Waste and Hazardous Materials
+55.4.12.1.13 Performance Standard for Management of Waste and Hazardous Materials (FEIR mitigation measure 3.13-1a)